fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 author: Filip Bielejec
 comments: true
 categories: [rust, ink!, smart-contracts, substrate]
-summary: "We discuss implementing access-control - a fine grained mechanism for controlling who and under what circumstances can perform particular actions that alter the state of your contracts."
+description: "We discuss implementing access-control - a fine grained mechanism for controlling who and under what circumstances can perform particular actions that alter the state of your contracts."
 ---

 ---